London RIB Voyages

 • Victoria

 Why choose between the road and the river when you can have both?
 First up on this guided tour you'll be driven round the capital in a routemaster (that's the old red double decker bus), before boarding a Thames Cruiser to view the sites from the water.
-Sail past landmarks like Shakespeare's Globe and Tower Bridge, before getting back on the bus and heading to her Maj's residence: Buckingham Palace.
-There's also the option to add a ticket for the London Eye on this package.
+Sail past landmarks like Shakespeare's Globe and Tower Bridge, before getting back on the bus for a photo op at her Maj's residence: Buckingham Palace.
+There's also the option to add a ticket for the London Eye or fish and chips on this package.

 Advertising